PYTHON AND THE INTERNET OF THINGS HACK CHAT

 What’s on the horizon for a Python-powered IoT?

-You are, of the path, encouraged to add your questions to the dialogue.
-You can do that by leaving a touch upon the Python and the Internet of Things Hack Chat, and we’ll place that in the queue for the Hack Chat discussion.
+You are on the path and encouraged to add your questions to the dialogue.
+You can do that by leaving a touch on Python and the Internet of Things Hack Chat, and we’ll place that in the queue for the Hack Chat discussion.

-Be part of hack-chapter Hack Chats are live network events at the Hackaday.Io Hack Chat organization messaging.
-This week we’ll be sitting down on Wednesday, April three, at midday Pacific time.
-If time zones have were given you down, we have a handy time quarter converter.
+Be part of hack-chapter Hack Chats and live network events at Hackaday.Io Hack Chat organization messaging.
+This week, we’ll meet on Wednesday, April three, at midday Pacific time.
+If you have been given time zones, we have a handy time quarter converter.

 Click that speech bubble to the right, and you’ll be taken directly to the Hack Chat institution on Hackaday.Io.
 You don’t just wait until Wednesday; be a part of every time you need, and you can see what the community is speaking about.

 Want a brief peek at what’s feasible with CircuitPython?
-Check out this portal occasion countdown timer that happens to be counting down the hours till the following Hack Chat.
+Check out this portal occasion countdown timer, which counts down the hours until the following Hack Chat.